 I have brought some new and fresh experiences hearing of which will give you goosebumps.
 When I see and hear my students I feel so glad for which I have no words as no one can express such things in words.
 When I joined this school, the children were not so well mannered and patient.
+Whenever I used to enter the school, I used to feel bad to observe the atmosphere and the language, especially the wordings used by the students.
 What can the Western education system learn from the developing world?
 Students in Karakati, India, research the answer to a big question at a location of Sugata Mitra’s School in the Cloud.

 Acclaimed professor and educational researcher Sugata Mitra suggested in an interview with British education magazine TES that he no longer thinks it's entirely necessary for kids to learn spelling and grammar.
 He credits the proliferation of new technologies, such as the "autocorrect" feature on mobile phones, for phasing out such curricula.
-“Firstly, my phone corrects my spelling so I don’t really need to think about it and, secondly, because I often skip grammar and write in a cryptic way,” Mitra told the magazine last week.
 Spelling?
 My phone takes care of that - news.
 Literacy Comment:Last Updated:13 August, 2013Section:news Education guru Sugata Mitra challenges the ‘right’ way to write Learning how to spell and construct grammatical sentences has long been considered a basic pillar of good schooling.

 But now one of education’s most radical and influential thinkers has claimed that the growth of technology makes spelling and grammar a “bit unnecessary”, at least in their conventional form.
 Sugatam - home.
 Conversation with Prof. Sugata Mitra: The Hole-in-the-wall experiments Online Class by Dr. Nellie Deutsch.